emidombek/nomada-photo/docs/README.md

  - Most of my knowledge of CSS Flexbox and other concepts was taken from Kevin Powell's Youtube Channel.
 I also used one snippet of his code to implement a media query that only shows some hover effects on devices that can hover, the video with this snippet can be found [here](https://www.youtube.com/watch?v=uuluAyw9AI0)

  - Snippets of code suggested to me by my mentor Juliia have been highlighted in the code comments.

+ ## Future improvements

+ In the future (once I have completed my Diploma)these are the following improvements I would like to add:

+ - Add a favicon
+ - Implement a fully functional form
+ - Create a custom 404 page
+ - Wave testing